 Each of the categories is based on how you and the insurance company split the costs of your health care; they don’t pertain to the quality of care you receive.

 Bronze plans have the lowest premiums but the highest deductibles and other out-of-pocket costs, while Platinum plans have the highest premiums but the lowest deductibles and other out-of-pocket costs.

-Catastrophic plans have low monthly premiums but have an extremely high deductible ($6,850).
+Catastrophic plans have low monthly premiums but have an extremely high deductible.
+In 2019, the deductible for all Catastrophic plans is $7,900.
 These plans follow their name, they are there to protect you in the case of a catastrophe, such as a serious illness or injury, but you will pay most routine medical expenses yourself.

 What are the Different Types of Plans?